 Under the Lease, the Company will lease approximately 79,980 square feet at the Leased Premises.
 The Company will pay base rent over the life of the Lease beginning at approximately \$227,000 per month and escalating, based on fixed escalation provisions, to approximately \$326,000 per month, plus certain operating expenses and taxes.
 The Company's obligation to pay base rent shall be abated, commencing as of the Commencement Date and ending on and including the date that is 12 months after the Commencement Date (the Abated Rent Period).
-Further, the Company's obligation to pay base rent with respect to a portion of the area of the Lease Premises equal to 19,980 square feet shall be abated (the Partial Abated Rent), commencing as of the day after the end of the Abated Rent Period and ending on and including the date that is 24 months after the Commencement Date (the Partial Abated Rent), commencing as of the day after the award the the award the the parties in connection with the Lease, the Landlord will contribute an aggregate of \$18.8 million toward the cost of construction and improvements for the Leased Premises and the Company exercised its option for an additional tenant improvement allowance of \$2.0 million (the Extra Allowance Amount).
+Further, the Company's obligation to pay base rent with respect to a portion of the area of the Lease Premises equal to 19,980 square feet shall be abated (the Partial Abated Rent), commencing as of the day after the end of the Abated Rent Period and ending on and including the date that is 24 months after the Commencement Date (the Partial Abated Rent Period).
+Pursuant to a work letter entered by the parties in connection with the Lease, the Landlord will contribute an aggregate of \$18.8 million toward the cost of construction and improvements for the Leased Premises and the Company exercised its option for an additional tenant improvement allowance of \$2.0 million (the Extra Allowance Amount).
 The Company will repay the Extra Allowance Amount actually funded by the Landlord in equal monthly payments with an interest rate of 6% per year over the Initial Term excluding any part of the Abated Rent Period or Partial Abated Rent Period, which shall start to accrue on the date that the Landlord first disburses the Extra Allowance Amount.
 The Company made an accounting policy election to reduce the right-of-use asset and lease liability because the Lease specifies a maximum level of reimbursement for tenant improvements which are probable of being incurred and within the Company's control.
 Due to the tenant improvement allowances at the accounting lease commencement date and rent abatement periods described above, the Company expects the lease liability to accrete to approximately \$25.7 million by March 2024.
+As of September 30, 2022, the Company has incurred \$1.0 million in capital expenditures for leasehold improvements related to the Leased Premises which are tenant improvements and subject to reimbursement from the Landlord during the three months ended December 31, 2022.
+As of September 30, 2022, the Company had remaining capacity under the tenant improvement allowances of approximately \$20.8 million, prior to reimbursements expected to be received during the three months ended December 31, 2022.

-The Lease includes various covenants, indemnities, defaults, termination rights, and other provisions customary for lease transactions of this nature, including maintaining a \$5.0 million letter of credit (subject to contingent reduction over the term of the lease) to secure the performance of the Company's obligations under the Lease.
-The \$5.0 million letter of credit has to be cash collateralized by the Company through a restricted cash account for the benefit of the Landlord, which we recognized contemporaneously with the commencement of the Lease for accounting purposes.
+The Lease includes various covenants, indemnities, defaults, termination rights, and other provisions customary for lease transactions of this nature.
+During the three months ended September 30, 2022, the \$5.0 million cash collateralized letter of credit under the operating lease agreement was released and the funds were subsequently transferred to the Landlord as a refundable deposit (subject to contingent reduction over the term of the lease) to secure the performance of the Company's obligations.
+The \$5.0 million refundable deposit is now reported within 'Other long-term assets' in the balance sheet as of September 30, 2022.

-Operating lease expense was \$0.5 million and \$0.8 million for the three and six months ended June 30, 2022, respectively, compared to \$0.3 million and \$0.6 million for the three and six months ended June 30, 2021, respectively.
-As of June 30, 2022, the weighted-average remaining lease term and discount rate associated with our operating leases were 7.0 years and 11.40%, respectively.
+Operating lease expense was \$0.9 million and \$1.7 million for the three and nine months ended September 30, 2022, respectively, compared to \$0.3 million and \$0.9 million for the three and nine months ended September 30, 2021, respectively.
+As of September 30, 2022, the weighted-average remaining lease term and discount rate associated with our operating leases were 7.5 years and 11.40%, respectively.